MonicaCD510/MonicaCD510/README.md

 Welcome!
-I'm Monica, a new BI analyst.
+I'm Monica, Im a new BI analyst!